howl-editor/howl/site/source/doc/manual/files.md

 ![Project open](/images/doc/project-open.png)

+## Opening a file within a subtree

+When viewing the file listing for a directory within the `open` command, you can press `ctrl_s` to instantly switch to a 'subtree' view.
+This shows all files within the directory tree rooted at the current directory allowing you to quickly find a file within that subtree.
+This is somewhat similar to `project-open`, however it can be activated in any directory.
+To switch back to the regular, single level view, press `ctrl_s` again.

 ## Saving buffers

 Invoke the `save` command to save the current buffer to a file.
 If the buffer